lantunes/netomaton/demos/continuous_automata/README.md

 # Continuous Automata

 Network Automata needn't consist of discrete activities.
-The units in an automaton can also take on continuous-valued activities.
+The units in an automaton can also take on continuous-valued activities (i.e. states).

 The example below implements a continuous-valued Cellular Automaton from Wolfram's NKS book, found on page 157: